Debra Marshall: Personal life

 Marshall's marriage to National Football League alumnus and professional wrestler Steve McMichael lasted thirteen years.
 McMichael's mother, whom Marshall met on an airplane, set up their first meeting as a blind date.
 They divorced on October 12, 1998.

 Debra met Steven Williams, known on-screen as Stone Cold Steve Austin, in 1998; they moved in together in 2000.
 On September 13 of that year, they married at The Little White Wedding Chapel in Las Vegas, and she changed her name to Debra Williams.
 On June 15, 2002, police responded to a call to the couple's residence in San Antonio, Texas, and found Debra with bruises and a bloody nose.
 On August 14, the authorities arrested Austin and charged him with misdemeanor assault.
 He pleaded no contest on November 25 and received a year's probation, a $1,000 fine, and an order to carry out eighty hours of community service.
 Austin filed for divorce from Marshall on July 22, 2002, and the divorce was finalized on February 5, 2003.
 Marshall later auctioned her wedding ring off on eBay for $27,100 and donated a portion of the proceeds to "Safe Place", an organization which assists the victims of domestic abuse.

 In June and July 2007, Marshall made several appearances to discuss the Chris Benoit double-murder and suicide.
 She described steroids and drugs as the cause of Austin hitting her in June 2002 and suggested links between such substances and the death of Benoit and his family.
 She also alleged that Austin beat her three times.
-She however maintains a cordial relationship with Austin following the divorce.

 Marshall graduated cum laude from the University of Alabama with an undergraduate interdisciplinary degree in 2013.
 In December 2017, she was awarded a Master of Science degree in criminal justice from the University of Alabama.
 While working on her master's of science degree, Marshall was awarded the University of Alabama College of Arts and Science's Mary Avis Todd Award for "outstanding work in community studies".
+After her graduation, Marshall found a job at the district attorney’s office in New Orleans, Louisiana.